 Algorithms Of Oppression

 Safiya Noble, in her book Algorithms of Oppression, discusses search engine bias in a revealing look at how negative biases against women of color are embedded in search engine results and algorithms.

 Run a Google search for “black girls”—what will you find?
 “Big Booty” and other sexually explicit terms are likely to come up as top search terms.
 But, if you type in “white girls,” the results are radically different.
 The suggested porn sites and un-moderated discussions about “why black women are so sassy” or “why black women are so angry” presents a disturbing portrait of black womanhood in modern society.

 I’m of the opinion that our democratic process has failed us, and that these modern cultural online movements, such as wokeness, manipulate people into taking positions that support actions that they might not have agreed to otherwise.
 A very effective way of controlling people, by erasing or manipulating history, culture, and language.

 We could take Malcolm X’s quote and replace the term Newspaper with Social Media.

-Call it whatever you want, but in the end it is the difference between living the the truth or living a lie that has been insidiously perpetrated and is being dished out as the absolute truth or the only acceptable one.
+Call it whatever you want, but in the end, it is the difference between living the truth or living a lie that has been insidiously perpetrated and is being dished out as the absolute truth or the only acceptable one.